What to Know About Hosting Friendsgiving

 When planning what you’ll serve, aim for simple recipes that don’t require a ton of time in the kitchen.
 (Need inspiration?
 These 30-minute Thanksgiving recipes are holiday lifesavers.)
 After all, you want to be able to enjoy your friends, not spend the whole party scrambling in the kitchen.
 Here are some tips for hosting a successful and fun Friendsgiving meal:

-- Draw up a list of the supplies you’ll need about a week before the date of your party and go shopping for the stuff you’ll need.
+- Draw up a list of the supplies.
+Write down everything you will need about a week before the date of your party and go shopping so you have plenty of time to prepare.

-- Stock up on finger food to keep guests happy and comfortable before dinner begins.
+- Stock up on finger food.
+Keep guests happy and comfortable before dinner begins with snacks and appetizers.

 - Have fun with decor.
 Go simple or all out, whichever you prefer to do.